-Integrating Map My Customers with your CRM ensures that all of your company, people, and deal records are available and up-to-date in Map My Customers.
-This is a one-way sync from your CRM into Map My Customers.
+Integrating Map My Customers with your CRM ensures that all of your company, people, deal and activity records are available and up-to-date in Map My Customers.
+The one-way sync flows data from your CRM into MMC.

-With two-way sync set up between your CRM and Map My Customers, your sales reps activities, notes, and other updates to their company, people, and deal records are sent from Map My Customers to your CRM.
+With two-way sync set up between your CRM and Map My Customers, your sales reps activities, notes, and other updates to their company, people, and deal records are sent from your CRM into Map My Customers and from Map My Customers back into your CRM.

-If you are a current Map My Customers customer looking for two-way sync, please reach out to our team here for more information before getting started.
+If you are a current Map My Customers customer looking for two-way sync or on a Map My Customers free trial, please reach out to our team here for more information before getting started.

 Selecting a CRM to sync with